-In the event that an outing is planned, staff will communicate this plan in advance through email and remind parents through text message.
+If an outing is planned, staff will communicate this plan through email and remind parents through text message.
 Safety is a priority during outings.
 Attendance will be recorded prior to departure and upon arrival.
 The group will travel by walking with 1 staff at the front of a line and 1 staff at the end.
 Staff will carry emergency bags, emergency contact information, attendance forms and a program cell phone.